Chase Sapphire Preferred® Card vs. Chase Sapphire Reserve®

 Authorized Users

-Of the two, however, the Chase Sapphire Reserve does offer an added benefit of a Priority Pass Select Card for every authorized user, which gives access to an independent program offering the same exact lounge access as the primary member.
+Of the two, however, the Chase Sapphire Reserve does offer an added benefit of a Priority Pass Select Card for every authorized user, which gives access to an independent program offering the same exact lounge access as the primary member including the opportunity to bring up to 2 guests per lounge visit.
+(NOTE: For any additional guests, your card will be charged $27 per guest, per visit.)

 Winner for this round: It’s a tie!